Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 - The workshop starter at the

-post-9tag:git checkout post-9(see Following along with the blog series).
-Everything Post 8 needed — Postgres up, migrations applied, the roster seeded, at least Episode 1 ingested, Ollama running withqwen2.5:7bandbge-m3pulled.- For a richer demo, ingest a few more episodes through the
+post-12-13-worldgraphtag:git checkout post-12-13-worldgraph(see Following along with the blog series).
+Everything Post 11 needed — Postgres up, migrations applied, the roster seeded, at least Episode 1 ingested, Ollama running withqwen2.5:7bandbge-m3pulled.- For a richer demo, ingest a few more episodes through the

-ingest-from-imagesskill from Post 4 — the world-graph extraction readsdata/raw/ep*/pages/page_*.jsonfiles to find when each canonical character first appears.
-The shipped graph YAML was extracted against ep01–ep12; if you only have ep01, the graph will show ~3 entities and the rest will populate as you ingest more.- Node.js 20+ and the same Vite frontend setup from Post 5.
+ingest-from-imagesskill from Post 5 — the world-graph extraction readsdata/raw/ep*/pages/page_*.jsonfiles to find when each canonical character first appears.
+The shipped graph YAML was extracted against ep01–ep12; if you only have ep01, the graph will show ~3 entities and the rest will populate as you ingest more.- Node.js 20+ and the same Vite frontend setup from Post 8 (only needed for the overlay in the next post; nothing in this post touches the frontend).

-About the repo URL.
+Checking out the code.
 All the changes in this post — the new skill, the loader + scraper + CLI, the

-world_graph.pyAPI route, theworld-graph/frontend components, the YAML pair, and the database-portability shim that lets the spoiler-filter test run against in-memory SQLite — live in the same workshop starter that backed Posts 2–8, now taggedpost-9.
-The cloud-deploy guide is still Post 10.
+world_graph.pyAPI route, the YAML pair, and the database-portability shim that lets the spoiler-filter test run against in-memory SQLite — live in the same workshop starter that backed Posts 2–11, at thepost-12-13-worldgraphtag:git checkout post-12-13-worldgraph.
+This is the same checkpoint Post 13 — Rendering the World Graph uses: the two posts split one checkpoint between the spoiler-safe API (here) and the React-Flow overlay (there).

 Table of Contents